-What’s in a name?
+What’s in a Name?

-In native story it was Kitchekewana, who, in a blind rage when the woman he loved left him, formed the 30,000 Islands by tossing huge rocks to the North after her.
+Wyandot legend tells of a great warrior, Kitchikewana, who, in a blind rage when the woman he loved left him, formed the 30,000 Islands by tossing huge rocks to the North after her.
 Exhausted and heartbroken he lay down in his final resting place to die.

 If you look carefully his head is to the north; his arms are folded over his chest (highest point) and his legs are stretching to the south.